-- If you want to use many of the commands on the Features ribbon tab to edit the items in a base layer or group object.
+- If you want to use most of the commands on the Features ribbon tab to edit the items in a base layer or group object.

 - If you want to add new items to the base layer or group.